Naturally Daily

 Cleanliness is next to godliness and work is no less than worship.

-Researchers suggest that cluttered, messy and disarrayed workstation can increase psychological stress and make you overwhelmed.
+Researchers suggest that cluttered, messy, and disarrayed workstations can increase psychological stress and make you overwhelmed.
 Your untidy office space negatively reflects on your disorganized thoughts and lifestyle.
 [7]

-A tidy desk can help you focus well in your work.
+A tidy desk can help you focus well on your work.
 You can take a few minutes every day before or after work to organize your office space.
-This practice will help your productivity and psychological well being.
+This practice will help your productivity and psychological well-being.

 Bottom Line